 The sea flattens, the sky forgets how to cloud, and the light turns hard and honest by nine in the morning.
 Cotton dries in an afternoon, so the dye days stack up and the shelves fill.
 This is the season the deck photographs are taken, the season visitors find the Old Town, and the season ready pieces leave fastest.

 In the atelier.
-Ready pieces stock the shop; dyeing runs daily; the golden hour lands near 18:20 and lasts twenty minutes.
+Ready pieces stock the shop; dyeing runs daily; the golden hour lands in the last twenty minutes before the sun touches the sea.

 The monsoon